reimagined/resolve/docs/api-reference.md

 ### find

-Searches for data items that based on the specified expression.
+Searches for data items based on the specified expression.

 #### Arguments